cllopes/reactathon/material/2_react/6_list_keys/readme.md

 React uses these `keys` to identify which items have changed.
 With proper keys, if the list changes but only 1 element actually differs from the previous list only that element will be updated.

-If no keys are provided each time anything in the list change React behaves as if ALL the elements have changed and will re-render them.
+If no keys are provided each time anything in the list changes React behaves as if ALL the elements have changed and will re-render them.

 Let try adding a key to the `<li>`